electronstudio/python_book/chapters/fundamentals.rst

 .. topic:: Exercise

    The baker gets a fourth customer.
-Change Program~\ref{code:baker} so it works for 4 customers.
+Change :numref:`code-baker` so it works for 4 customers.

 .. topic:: Exercise